albertogg/albertogg.github.com/_posts/2014-04-20-always-prune-remote-tracking-branches.md

 $ git config fetch.prune true
 ```

 This command will set in your configuration file the prune flag true, so it will prune automatically with every fetch.
 The default git behavior of this flag is false.
-Yes, if you where wondering using `pull` will implicitly use this flag.
+Yes, if you were wondering using `pull` will implicitly use this flag.

 For the last couple of weeks I've been giving this a try and it has been a dream come true, it's a perfect addition to my workflow (I'm also using the `rebase` flag with every pull).